howerj/bit-serial/readme.md

 * Variable cycle states should have been used, FETCH could be 4/5 cycles, INDIRECT could be 12/13 cycles, OPERAND could be merged with EXECUTE, and EXECUTE 16/17 along with the other instructions.
+* The CPU could be simplified further if we are willing to use self-modifying code.
 * In principle interrupts could be added in the following way:
   - During any cycle an interrupt is noted and latched in.
   - When the processor gets back into the FETCH state it checks if